 Highlights of Our Trip to Amsterdam

-√ Canal cruising that helps you know the city better
+√ Canal cruising is definitely good fun as it helps you know the city better.

 Where to Stay in Amsterdam